bokeh/bokeh/docs/bokeh/source/docs/reference/server.rst

 The reference links in the sidebar document the details of the Bokeh Server.
-Most users will probably not need to be concerned with these details, unless they have specialized requirements, and should refer to the User's Guide chapter :ref:`ug_server` for information about using the Bokeh Server.
+Most users will probably not need to be concerned with these details, unless they have topics requirements, and should refer to the User's Guide chapter :ref:`ug_server` for information about using the Bokeh Server.

 .. toctree::